Social Work (BSW)

 Campus and Community Involvement

 You’ll have countless opportunities to serve others through campus ministries, student groups and service-learning projects, as well as many chances to network with alumni and social work professionals.
-In fact, you’ll find social work students among the most active at USF!
+In fact, you’ll find social work students among the most active at Saint Francis.

 Our Social Work Club organizes events and efforts like: